 Sometimes loved ones or medical providers notice changes in a person’s ability to drive safely.
 If someone you care about is having a harder time driving safely, it can be a challenge to approach the subject.

-The most important thing to remember is to respect the dignity of the individual who may be having problems driving.
-It is equally important to understand the fundamental fact that safety is the priority.
-Before entering the discussion, it is helpful to do a little research.
+It's important to remember is to respect the dignity of the individual who may be having problems driving.
+But it's equally important to understand the fundamental fact that safety is the priority.
+Before entering the discussion, it is helpful to plan what you're going to say, and to do a little research.

 Driving is not the only way to get from point A to point B. Most cities have public transportation, with options available for people with disabilities as well.
 Many social workers can help find ways to get to medical appointments or other community locations.